Skip to content

 Can I print a Payment Application on AIA forms?

 Yes.
-ConstructionOnline's Payment Application Print Overlay outputs pay app data directly onto official AIA forms (G702/G703), sized and formatted for a clean, professional result without requiring additional tools or manual effort.
-Before printing, ensure the official AIA form(s) are loaded in your printer.
+ConstructionOnline's Payment Application Print Overlay outputs pay app data directly onto official AIA G702/G703 forms, sized and formatted to print correctly on top of the pre-purchased physical forms.

 How do I print, email, or export a Payment Application?